CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_options.png)

-Once you have configured the tooltip, click on any feature on the map and the tooltip will appear as a pop-up window.
+Once you have configured the content, click on any feature on the map and it will be displayed in a pop-up window.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_popup-window.png)

-Now, let´s change the location of the tooltip and display it on the right side of the map viewport by selecting the option 'Info panel' from the dropdown.
+Now, let´s display the information on a slider that appears from the right side of the screen by selecting the option 'Info panel' from the dropdown.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_select_infopanel.png)

-In this example, the tooltip has changed its previous configuration and now the selected feature is identified by a marker and the information is displayed more clearly in a new info panel.
+In this example, the information is displayed more clearly in a new info panel, and a pin marks the location of the selected feature in the map.

 ![Map interactions tooltips](/img/cloud-native-workspace/maps/map_interactions_tooltip_infopanel.png)